Beyond the Tourist Trail: Hidden Gems of West Sussex

 Step on an ‘Out-of-Bounds’ Island: Thorney Island

 While Thorney Island is well-known for being an army base, what’s not so well-known (and contrary to popular belief) is that parts of it are accessible to the public.
 Including its incredible beaches.
-Walk the outskirts of Thorney Island and not only will you be treated to solitude and far-reaching views, but you’ll also get to see some great wildlife too.
+Walk the outskirts of Thorney Island and not only will you be treated to solitude and far-reaching views, but you’ll also get to see some great wildlife too - we're pleased to say the route has recently reopened after closure for maintenance.

 Admire untouched stone and white sand beaches, expansive mudflats, see the 11th Century Church of St Nicholas and its neighbouring war graves and admire the seal and bird colonies at the harbour too.
 This hidden gem of an island is waiting to be explored.